 In March 2020, Whitaker ran as a Democrat in an unsuccessful challenge to Donna Massey for her District 6 seat on the Pulaski County Quorum Court.

-When reached by phone Wednesday, Whitaker acknowledged she is not a registered Democrat.
-Voter information on file with the Arkansas secretary of state's office listed no party affiliation for Whitaker.
+Whitaker acknowledged she is not a registered Democrat.
+Voter information on file with the Arkansas secretary of state's office listed no party affiliation for her.

 Other candidates who have announced plans to run for Little Rock mayor in 2022 are Greg Henderson, the proprietor of food blog Rock City Eats, and Steve Landers, the founder of a chain of auto dealerships.